BENEFITING: GLOBAL EMERGENCY CARE COLLABORATIVE

 Oak Park, IL 60302

-If you decide to donate through one of the above means, could you text your name and the amount of the donation to 805-390-6885?
-I apologize for the inconvenience but we need to separate this donation from other projects that GECC is working on.
+If you decide to donate through one of the above means, please text your name and the amount of the donation to 805-390-6885.
+We apologize for the inconvenience, but we need to separate this donation from other projects that GECC is working on.

-We found an organization started by American emergency physicians, Global Emergency Care Collaborative (GECC), that has been operating in Western Uganda since 2009. http://www.globalemergencycare.org/.
+We found an organization started by American emergency physicians, Global Emergency Care Collaborative (GECC), that has been operating in Western Uganda since 2009.
+The following is the url to their website: http://www.globalemergencycare.org/.
 In collaboration with GECC and a Ugandan health non-governmental organization, we are trying to create the first emergency department with internationally acceptable protocols in a government district hospital in Uganda.
 We hope to accomplish this through financing a two-year train-the-trainer course for four nurses run by GECC.
 After the two-year training, the four nurses, with help from American emergency physicians from GECC and Washington University School of Medicine, will establish a functioning emergency medicine system at Iganga District Hospital.
-I detailed some of their work in an article published in Scientific American for more information. http://blogs.scientificamerican.com/guest-blog/the-emergency-care-crisis-in-uganda/.
-Also, please check out my project page for more articles and stories detailing the dire state of healthcare in Uganda. http://pulitzercenter.org/projects/africa-uganda-healthcare-emergency-medicine
+I detailed some of their work in an article published in Scientific American for more information. http://blogs.scientificamerican.com/guest-blog/the-emergency-care-crisis-in-uganda/

 The potential impact of this program is gigantic – it brings a new branch of medicine and training to Eastern Uganda to a hospital that serves over two million people.
 Given that management of acute medical emergencies accounts for 30% of all patients that they see, this program will result in improved healthcare delivery for tens of thousands of people annually.
 This has the potential to save thousands of lives.

 It costs $2483 to train one nurse for a year.
-Any contributions that you could make are tax-deductible and will help tremendously for helping to build life-saving structures.
-We would NOT be asking if my colleagues and we did not passionately believe that this program is sustainable and that it will transform medical care delivery in Eastern Uganda.
-My Ugandan and GECC colleagues and we are 100% committed to making this work.
+Any tax-deductible contributions that you could make through http://www.globalemergencycare.org/donate.html are tax-deductible will help tremendously for helping to build life-saving structures.
+I would not be asking if my colleagues and our team did not passionately believe that this program is sustainable and that it will transform medical care delivery in Eastern Uganda.
+My Ugandan and GECC colleagues and our team are 100% committed to making this work.